openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md

 }
 ```

-Function: Utility interface for accessing tuple elements by index.
+Function: A utility interface for accessing tuple elements by index.

 ### func getElementAsAny(Int64)